This post may contain affiliate links. Please read my full disclosure policy here.

 Give yourself a big hug.
 Let yourself have time to cry.
 Take time to wallow in the situation and be afraid.
 Punch your pillow while screaming how unfair it is.
 It sucks.
 It is hugely unfair that you have to be one of the 1 in 8 women who are diagnosed in their lifetime.
 There’s this fighter/survivor/warrior narrative that surrounds cancer treatment.
 I think it leads women sometimes to feel that they can’t be vulnerable.
 Whatever you are feeling is ok.

 Finally, one practical tip, because I’d never heard of it before the woman at my wig shop suggested it, and I rarely hear it discussed, even in the cancer groups.
 If you have long hair and will be undergoing a treatment where you will lose it—get a halo made from your hair.

 Haloes are wiglets made by sewing hair onto a headband.
-A hat or turban is worn to cover the headband and the bald top of the head, and the hair looks just like it used to peeking out from under a hat.
+You wear a hat or turban to cover the headband and the bald top of the head, and your hair looks just like it used to peeking out from under a hat.

 Haloes are vastly less expensive than full wigs, they’re much cooler than a full wig in the summer, and they allow you to look like yourself as you go through treatment.
 Contact your local wig shop for information about getting this made.
 If you don’t have a local shop that can make a halo, Chemo Diva is an online company that makes them.

 If you are reading this because you just got some devastating news, I am so, so sorry.
 I am sending you a big virtual hug, screaming a loud FUCK CANCER on your behalf and assuring you that you’ve got this.

 Mama Goes Beyond is not a breast cancer blog.